 IBNR reserves calculated using generally accepted actuarial methods represent the largest component of reserves for short duration medical claims and benefits payable.
 The primary methods we use in their estimation are the loss development method and the projected claim method.
 Under the loss development method, we estimate ultimate losses for each incident period by multiplying the current cumulative losses by the appropriate loss development factor.
 When there is not sufficient data to reliably estimate reserves under the loss development method, such as for recent claim periods, the projected claim method is used.
 This method utilizes expected ultimate loss ratios to estimate the required reserve.
 Where appropriate, we also use variations on each method or a blend of the two.

 Reserves for our various product lines are calculated using experience data where credible.
 If sufficient experience data is not available, data from other similar blocks may be used.
 Industry data provides additional benchmarks when historical experience is too limited.
 Reserve factors may also be adjusted to reflect considerations not reflected in historical experience, such as changes in claims inventory levels, changes in provider negotiated rates or cost savings initiatives, increasing or decreasing medical cost trends, product changes and demographic changes in the underlying insured population.

-Key sensitivities as of December 31, 2012 for short duration medical reserves include claims processing levels, claims under case management, medical inflation, seasonal effects, medical provider discounts and product mix.
+Key sensitivities as of December 31, 2013 for short duration medical reserves include claims processing levels, claims under case management, medical inflation, seasonal effects, medical provider discounts and product mix.
+The effects of these sensitivities can be summarized by adjusting loss development factors, as follows:

-Claims and Ben efits Payable Short duration medical, loss development factors 1% lower \$ 262,758 Short duration medical, as reported \$ 247,758 Short duration medical, loss development factors 1% higher \$ 234,758
+Claims and Bene fits Payable Short duration medical, loss development factors 1% lower \$ 232,182 Short duration medical, as reported \$ 222,182 Short duration medical, loss development factors 1% higher \$ 213,182

-This refers to loss development factors for the most recent four months.
-Our historical claims experience indicates that approximately 87% of medical claims are paid within four months of the incurred date.
+\ This refers to loss development factors for the most recent four months.
+Our historical claims experience indicates that approximately 89% of medical claims are paid within four months of the incurred date.